bortzmeyer/monitor-dns-over-tls/README.md

 TODO: once done, publish on [Monitoring Exchange](http://monitoringexchange.org)

 Second possibility: C and [getdns](https://getdnsapi.net/).
 TODO: see how to extract key and cert info from a session.
-TODO: a good example in C?
+Do a second connection with GnuTLS (there is a risk to go to a different server…) Or ask getdns to provide the raw cert in the JSON answer (TODO: format wishlist report) TODO: a good example in C?
 Probably use one of the monitoring plugins. `check_dummy.c` is a good starting point (specially for the standard command-line arguments), `check_http.c` a more complete one.
 An advantage of using C is that we may rely on monitoring plugins' utilities such as the `np_net_ssl_check_cert()` function in `plugins/sslutils.c`, to check the expiration date.
+To get the RTT, getdns can do it (`return_call_reporting` extension).

 ## Requirments